- Explore Bergen’s cobbled streets and hilly neighborhoods with a local

 Day 4: Drive to Fjærland - Solvorn

-Spend a relaxing morning in Sandane before you drive two hours towards the idyllic village of Solvorn, stopping at fjord-side Fjærland on the way.
+Today, you'll spend a relaxing morning in Sandane before you drive two hours towards the idyllic village of Solvorn, stopping at fjord-side Fjærland on the way.

 This is your chance to take in the views of Norway's longest and deepest fjord, called Sognefjord.
 While here, you can head for Fjærland's village center, called Mundal, and visit the Norwegian Booktown, which consists of several second-hand bookshops, some that are combined with cafés, art galleries, and souvenir shops located in old farmhouses and sheds.

 Also not to miss is the Norwegian Glacier Museum, an award-winning architectural marvel situated at the head of the Fjærlandsfjord.
 This hands-on museum is the leading center in Norway for knowledge regarding glaciers and climate change.
+There are also numerous hikes in the area.

 Day 5: Ferry to Urnes - Drive to Bergen